 This will show you the source from where your channel is getting subscribers.
 The sources are divided into the following categories:

-• YouTube search – This includes subscriptions gained from search results.
+- YouTube search – This includes subscriptions gained from search results.

-• Your YouTube channel page – This is when people come to your YouTube channel and then subscribe.
+- Your YouTube channel page – This is when people come to your YouTube channel and then subscribe.

-• YouTube watch page – Subscriptions received from the subscribe button on video watch pages are shown here.
+- YouTube watch page – Subยญscripยญtions received from the subยญscribe butยญton on video watch pages are shown here.

-• Closed accounts – This shows the reduction in your subscriber count caused by removal of closed or spam accounts.
+- Closed accounts – This shows the reยญducยญtion in your subยญscriber count caused by reยญmovยญal of closed or spam accounts.

-• Other – This shows the increase or decrease in subscribers from sources other than those mentioned above, including subscribe buttons kept on websites.
+- Other – This shows the increase or decrease in subscribers from sources other than those mentioned above, including subscribe buttons kept on websites.

 Pro Tip: To increase your subscribers, head back to your most-watched videos, and make more content on the same topics.
+For additional strategies on increasing your YouTube subscribers, check out our guide on effective ways to grow your audience on YouTube.

 10. Device type: